Cookies on Fareham Borough Council's website

-Making a Deputation to a Scrutiny Panel
+Making a Deputation to a Advisory Panel

 Fareham Borough Council has adopted a Deputation Scheme for all of its meetings which form the Council's Committee Structure.
 The scheme allows anyone with a vested interested in the Council, e.g. living, working, studying or the owner of property or a business in the Borough to speak on a specific topic which falls within the Council's powers and functions.
-This page outlines the guidelines and rules for speaking at a meeting of the any of the Council's 8 Scrutiny Panels.
+This page outlines the guidelines and rules for speaking at a meeting of the any of the Council's 5 Advisory Panels.

-Information about Scrutiny Panel Meetings
+Information about Advisory Panel Meetings

-Leisure and Community Scrutiny Panel
+Leisure and Safer Communities Advisory Panel

 How to apply to make a deputation